jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 ### 116 Offences relating to use of electoral information
 (1) Every person commits an offence who knowingly and wilfully supplies, receives, or uses information supplied in electronic form, or derived from information supplied in electronic form, under section 112, 113, or 114 for a purpose other than a purpose authorised by those sections.
-(2) Every person who commits an offence against this section is liable on summary conviction,— (a) in the case of information supplied, received, or used for a commercial purpose, to a fine not exceeding $50,000; or (b) in any other case, to a fine not exceeding $10,000.
+(2) Every person who commits an offence against this section is liable on conviction,— (a) in the case of information supplied, received, or used for a commercial purpose, to a fine not exceeding $50,000; or (b) in any other case, to a fine not exceeding $10,000.